heroiclabs/nakama-cpp/README.md

   installing Windows 7.
 If you
 - `WITH_LIBCXX`: dynamically link with libc++ instead of libstdc++ on Linux platform.
   - `LIBCXX_STATIC`: link libc++ statically
-- `UNREAL`: creates binaries that are compatible with Unreal Engine.
-  - Using this build modifier produces blank build with no HTTP or WS transports, because Unreal module provides those.
-  - When compiling on Linux, it automatically enables `WITH_LIBCXX=ON` and `LIBCXX_STATIC=ON`
 - `ADDRESS_SANITIZER`: instrument library with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer)

 Build modifiers are CMake variables passed at configure time using `-D` switch.